-- A two-step approach: In this case the AeroClusterSM predicts as a function of wing design parameters a representation of the aero lookup tables, e.g. by predicting polynomial coefficients that will be transferred to the MissionClusterSM. - An "all-in-one" approach: In this case the AeroCluster SM directly predicts the aerodynamic coefficients as a function of wing design parameters and mission parameters (Mach, Re, AoY and AoA).
-As such the AeroClusterSM becomes an integrated part of the MissionCluster (and therefore also of the MissionCluster SM which is to be derived).
+• A two-step approach: In this case the AeroCluster SM predicts - as a function of wing design parameters - a

+- representation of the aero lookup tables, e.g. by predicting polynomial coefficients that will be transferred to the MissionCluster SM. - A "all-in-one" approach: In this case the AeroCluster SM directly predicts the aerodynamic coefficients as a function of wing design parameters and mission parameters (Mach, Re, AoY and AoA).
+As such the AeroCluster SM becomes an integrated part of the MissionCluster (and therefore also of the MissionCluster SM which has to be derived).

-Eventually, Fig. 12 summarizes the MDA workflows obtained with the clusters defined above for the two possible approaches.
-In agreement with the clusters' requirements, both MDA are representative of an aircraft design problem with different disciplines (Aerodynamic, Structure, Performance) coupled together.
+Eventually, Figure 12 summarizes the MDA workflows obtained with the clusters defined above for the two possible approaches.
+In agreement with the clusters' requirements, both MDA are representative of the DC-1 aircraft design problem with different disciplines (Aerodynamic, Structure, Performance) coupled together.
 A surrogate model of each cluster now needs to be created in order to build the MDA workflow.